Campus Improvement Plan

 Administrators

-Strategy 2: Teachers will implement all components to a highly effective literacy instructional plan and respond to the data quickly through intervention groups.
-Teachers will also utilize RazKids, EduSmart, IReady, and other online academic tools to support student reading achievement and to prepare students to familiarize themselves with different ways to respond using technology.
-Paraprofessionals will support small group instruction for Kindergarten, first and second grade students.
+Strategy 2: Teachers will implement all components of a highly effective literacy instructional plan and respond to the data quickly through intervention groups.
+Teachers will also utilize all online resources provided by the district to support student reading achievement and to prepare students to familiarize themselves with different ways to respond using technology.
+Paraprofessionals will support small group instruction.

 Staff Responsible for Monitoring: Teachers